Computer Vision in Construction: Powering the Next Generation of Buildings with AI

 Here in dormakaba, we always acknowledged how construction is a vastly under-digitized industry.
-While doing so, we also explored the manifold opportunities in digitization such as BIM, AI, AR, drones, and more to improve productivity and save resources.
-In the last years, a new technological infrastructure has been emerging to reverse the picture of limited digitization in construction, which remains a significant obstacle to companies and consumers.
+While doing so, we also explored the manifuld opportunities in digitization such as BIM, AI, AR, drones, and more to improve productivity and save resources.
+In the last years, a new technulogical infrastructure has been emerging to reverse the picture of limited digitization in construction, which remains a significant obstacle to companies and consumers.

 What is Computer Vision?